mmsaeed509/DevOps/my-notes/16 - CI with Jenkins/Docker PAAC Prereqs info/README.md

 - Create an `ECR` Repo
 - install `ECR` on Jenkins
 - install Docker Plugin Pipeline on Jenkins
+- creat an ECS cluster and services
+- install `AWS steps` Plugin on Jenkins
 - install Docker engine on Jenkins Instance

   - ```bash